cross-solution/YawikDocs/source/installation.rst

 Setup
 -----

-get the latest YAWIK Package.
+Get the latest YAWIK Package from Sourceforge_.
 Packages are build as ZIP or TGZ archive.
-We publish them on Sourceforge_.
 They extract into a subdirectory YAWIK-x.y.z.
 If you preserve the permissions, the directories ``cache`` and ``log`` should be writable after extraction.
+You can preserve the Permissions if you unpach the archive File with ``tar`` and the ``p``-Option.
+We recommend you to unpack with ``tar -xzpf file``.

 .. _Sourceforge: https://sourceforge.net/projects/yawik/

 Go into the ``YAWIK`` directory and edit the ``build.properties`` file.
-There you can set database resources and an initial Account to login into your YAWIK.
+You should at least set your initial Account:

+  * login-name
+  * password
+  * email-account

+Ensure that the Database-Defaults comply with your local Settings.
 The Webserver only needs read access to the ``YAWIK/public`` and write access to the ``YAWIK/log`` and ``YAWIK/cache`` directory.

-Thee ``èmail`` ist required, too.

 next step is to run ``./install.sh``